-When a narcissist ignores you, it means that you have hurt him, but he does not want to risk exposing the scared child beneath his grandiose outward appearance.
-Furthermore, he is scared that telling you what’s wrong will lead to a negative consequence, such as abandonment.
+When a narcissist ignores you, you have hurt him, but he does not want to risk exposing the scared child beneath his grandiose outward appearance.
+Furthermore, he is scared that telling you what’s wrong will lead to a negative consequences, such as abandonment.
 If he says nothing, he doesn’t risk being vulnerable or showing you that he’s hurt.

 Narcissists Are Typically Lazy & Expect Everyone Else to Read Their Minds

 At other times, the simple reason for a long period of silence from your narcissistic spouse is because she is too lazy to tell you what’s wrong and she is too special to have to explain anything to someone so inferior (you).
 She may justify this to herself by thinking, “I am not his mother, and I shouldn’t have to tell him that what he’s doing is so wrong or really hurts me.”